onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

 - My new flat
 - My new flat is near the centre of town, so I often walk to work.
 It's not very big, but it's very comfortable!
 There's just one bedroom, a living room, and quite a big kitchen with a table in the centre.
 This is good because I love cooking, and I can invite my friends to dinner.
 The living room has one big window.
 It faces south, so it's always very sunny.
 I have two comfortable, old armchairs, but I don't have a sofa because the room is quite small.
 - There isn't a garden, but there's a small balcony in my bedroom.
 I want to put a chair there so I can sit in the sun on summer evenings.
+  - balcony [ˈbælkəni] n. 露台，阳台；楼座，楼厅
 - I love my new flat for many reasons: the big kitchen, the sunny living room, but most of all I love it because it's my first home!

 ### T4.10

+- It's wonderful!
+- They're awful!
-It's wonderful!
-They're awful!
-She's fantastic!
+- She's fantastic!

 ### T4.11